Leo3213/HP-Probook-450-G6-hackintosh-Ventura-13.2/README.md

     "sudo trimforce disable"

-This Config uses Clover as the bootloader (but its the version 5144 which uses open core runtime) and I am currently running macOS BigSur 11.6.3 as OS
+This Config uses OpenCore as the bootloader and I am currently running macOS Ventura 13.2.1 as OS

 (everything works that I'm aware of)